Randomized Maximum Likelihood via High-Dimensional Bayesian Optimization: Introduction

 Randomized Maximum Likelihood (RML) was introduced in \cite{kitanidis1995quasi, eage:/content/papers/10.3997/2214-4609.201406884}, as an approximate posterior sampling methodology.
 RML is formulated for the situation where the observations are subject to Gaussian distributed errors (i.e., a Gaussian likelihood) and where the prior distribution is also Gaussian: $x \sim\mathcal{N}_D(\mu, \Sigma)$.
 The algorithm proceeds by first perturbing the data and the prior mean, and then optimizing the unnormalised log-posterior using these perturbed values.
 See Algorithm \ref{CHalgorithm}.

 Here, we use the notation $[n_{RML}]=\{1, 2, \ldots, n_{RML}\}$.
 Thus, RML solves $n_{RML}$ optimization problems, each with a different objective function, $O_n(x)$.
-The resulting solutions $\{x^\star_n\}_{n=1}^{n_{RML}}$ are approximate samples from the posterior distribution $p(x|\D)$; the samples are only exact draws from the posterior when the simulator $f(x)$ is linear \cite{eage:/content/papers/10.3997/2214-4609.201406884}.
+The resulting solutions $\{x^\star_n\}_{n=1}^{n_{RML}}$ are approximate samples from the posterior distribution $p(x|\D)$.
+The samples are exact draws from the posterior if the simulator $f(x)$ is linear; see Appendix \ref{app:sec1} for a simple proof, or \cite{oliver1996conditional} for the original proof treating a more general case.
 Nonetheless, good practical performance has been observed for nonlinear (deep) neural network parametrized simulators \cite{2020JCoPh.41309456T}; see also \cite{ba2022randomized} for a modification of RML for multi-modal posteriors with highly nonlinear simulators.

 Instead of focusing on the accuracy of the approximate samples $\{x^\star_n\}_{n=1}^{n_{RML}}$ with respect to the true posterior, we address solving the optimization problems (\ref{eq:eq1}) efficiently in the challenging case of a high-dimensional input space $\mathbb{R}^D$.
 We focus on the specific scenario where the log-likelihood